francescameneghello/RIMS_tool/example/example_arrivals/arrivals-example.md

 <img src="example/example_arrivals/petri_net.png" alt="Alt Text" width="300" height="200">

 In this example we want to show different ways to generate the arrivals times of tokens in the simulation.
-As exaplained in the <link inter_trigger_timer class> we can define the arrivals with 3 methods:
+As exaplained in the **link inter_trigger_timer class** we can define the arrivals with 3 methods:

-* Distribution function: specify in the json file the distribution with the right parameters in seconds, see the numpy_distribution distribution, (DISTRIBUTION)
+* Distribution function: specify in the json file the distribution with the right parameters in seconds, see the [numpy_distribution](https://numpy.org/doc/stable/reference/random/generator.html).
 ```json
     "interTriggerTimer": {
         "type": "distribution",